richardhapb/pytest.nvim/README.md

    },

    add_args = "",  -- Additional arguments to pass to pytest
+   open_output_onfail = false, -- Open the buffer with output automatically if fails

    -- You can overwrite this callback with your custom keymaps, -- this is called when open a Python file and buffer number is passed as an argument